eastend-street/eastend-street/README.md

 ### Hi there, I'm Jun! 👋

 😄 &nbsp; Frontend engineer.
-My specialty is React.js and TypeScript
+Specializes in React.js and TypeScript
 🌱 &nbsp; Currently learning GraphQL to make a new my personal project
 🔥 &nbsp; Passionate about writing readable and maintainable code
 🍵 &nbsp; Free time: Learning foreign languages